twilio-labs/ai-assistants-samples/README.md

 ### Flex Handover

-Tool to hand over a conversation that the Assistant is handling to a human.
+Tool for your AI Assistant to hand over a conversation to a human agent.

 > [!IMPORTANT]
 > Requires: